vaibhavgridbit/PetVet/README.md

 # PetVet - Mobile App for Pet Owners

-A mobile application designed specifically for pet owners to manage their pets' healthcare, connect with veterinarians, and provide emergency access to critical pet information through QR code technology.
+A React Native mobile application designed specifically for pet owners to manage their pets' healthcare, connect with veterinarians, and provide emergency access to critical pet information through QR code technology.

 ## 🐾 Project Overview